-"I knew something was wrong, but you don't really have time to sit there and think about things," he told Air Force Magazine during a July interview from Hurlburt Field.
+"I knew something was wrong, but you don't really have time to sit there and think about things," Gutierrez told Air Force Magazine during a July interview from Hurlburt Field, Fla., where he is stationed now.
 "You just do what you need to do.
 You return fire and eliminate the threat."

 He did return fire until the pain in his side and arms overwhelmed him.
 Gutierrez fell to the ground gasping for air, realizing for the first time that he had been shot.
-"I know I'm wounded

-[and] I'm trying to think of how severe it is," he said.
+"I know I'm wounded [and] I'm trying to think of how severe it is," he said.